The Next Evolution of Digital Farming Technology

 *Assumptions: Nitrogen cost is $0.40.
 Commodity price $3.20.
 Median value is $10.10/ac for beta users.
 Win rate is over 90% of nitrogen managed to the zone level

 About The Author

-Sam leads the Science organization at The Climate Corporation, focusing on research and development in data science, measurement and field research.
+Sam leads the Science organization at Climate LLC, focusing on research and development in data science, measurement and field research.
 He brings more than two decades of experience in plant breeding and global agricultural development, contributing to nearly 60 publications and patents related to agricultural technology.
 Sam holds a B.S., M.S. and Ph.D. in genetics and plant breeding from the University of Illinois at Champaign-Urbana.